|

 People are clamoring for action.
 What do you do?
 What options do

+you have?
 First, keep in mind that dog attacks are not as simple

 as it might seem in the media.
 Karen Delise, in her book Fatal